 - Washer (or another metal ring)

-How to Make a Feeder
+How to Make the Butterfly Feeder DIY

-Cut 5 lengths of mason line about 3 feet long.
+First, cut 5 lengths of mason line about 3 feet long.
 I used 5 pieces of string because I have 5 petal notches on my plate.
 If you are using a round plate with a wall hanger, you should only need 4 lengths of string.
 Loop the pieces of string through the metal ring and tie a double knot.
 Do not worry about the ends at the moment.

 If you are using beads, add them about 12 inches from the top.
 Make sure the beads all line up evenly.
 Then, tie a knot underneath each bead.